axydor/Robocon-RT_Website/README.md

 ## Copyright and License

 Copyright 2013-2019 Blackrock Digital LLC.
 Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-business-frontpage/blob/gh-pages/LICENSE) license.
+We have fethed some images from the web without asking the user permission in order to meet our project deadline, I hope they do not open law-suit against me/us.